qodex-ai/frontend-agent/readme.md

-# Test Scenario Executor
+# QodexAI frontend agent

 Open-Source AI-Powered QA Tool for Automated UI Testing and Navigation.

 Accelerate your quality assurance process with our AI-driven QA tool that automates UI testing and navigation using input files.
-Streamline your testing workflows, enhance software quality, and boost productivity with this easy-to-use open-source solution..
+Streamline your testing workflows, enhance software quality, and boost productivity with this easy-to-use open-source solution.

 ## Prerequisites